 Visibility and Insights are captured as a snapshot and persist once the assessment is completed.
 This helps you to relate cost avoidance, resources, and other details together.
 Point-in-time data for costs will be available only in the Posture & Other Cost Reports section.

-Recommendations related to reservations are provided as part of the AWS master account that's consolidated for all the AWS linked accounts.
+Recommendations related to reservations are provided as part of the AWS management account that's consolidated for all the AWS member accounts.

 A sample report is shown below.

 Updated 5 days ago